|

 One night in 1927 at Saddleback Ledge Lighthouse, the keepers were sitting in the kitchen discussing wars and rumors of wars, “when bang, bang, bang, something came against the window panes.”
 The keepers “thought another war had started….,” but it turned out this “war’s” casualties were 124 ducks, mostly dead, that had slammed into the lantern windows in the night.
 Over thirty stunned, but living, ducks were placed inside the boathouse overnight, and the next morning the rejuvenated birds took flight, honking as they went.
 A ten-pound drake burst through a pane of glass in the lantern room, damaged the lens, and put out the light.
 The two assistant keepers “worked feverishly, disregarding their own safety, until the beacon was again sending its welcome message across the water.”

 Saddleback Ledge Lighthouse was automated in 1954 and is still managed by the U.S. Coast Guard.
-In 2009, the lighthouse, deemed excess by the Coast Guard, was offered at no cost to eligible entities, including federal, state, and local agencies, non-profit corporations, and educational organizations under the provisions of the National Historic Lighthouse Preservation Act of 2000, but given its remote, inhospitable location, it’s doubtful that any group or individual will take it on as a preservation project.
+In 2009, the lighthouse, deemed excess by the Coast Guard, was offered at no cost to eligible entities, including federal, state, and local agencies, non-profit corporations, and educational organizations under the provisions of the National Historic Lighthouse Preservation Act of 2000, but given its remote, inhospitable location, it seems no group was willing to take it on as a preservation project.
 The lighthouse remains an active guide to navigation with a 300-mm light flashing white every six seconds and an automated foghorn that blasts once every ten seconds, when needed.

 Keepers: